GamilaCoding/Python-projects/README.md

 # Python-projects

-this is the repo for practice exercises with Python programming, I working on it to show my skills in python-projects
+This repository contains practice exercises in Python programming.
+I'm working on it to demonstrate my proficiency with the language.

 ## 1-find_ducks
     _____
                      _-~~     ~~-_//